reuk/wayverb/docs_source/image_source.md

 \rightarrow A \rightarrow R$ is an invalid path because $R \rightarrow S_{BA}$ does not intersect $A$.\label{fig:backtracking}](images/backtracking)

-### Acceleration
+### Accelerating the Algorithm

-The naive method to find all the image sources for a scene is very expensive.
+The naive method to find all the image sources for a scene is very expensive:
 Consider that to find a single first-order image source, the original source must be mirrored in a surface, and then an intersection test must be conducted between that surface and the image-source-to-receiver ray.
 To find all